A LEED Platinum renovation and addition to an 1870 townhome in Cincinnati's historic Over-the-Rhine neighborhood. By Sol Design + Consulting.

-A Net Zero Energy house at conventional cost, designed for a private client in southeast Iowa.
-This partially underground house will have no active cooling system and will be powered entirely by the sun.
+An earth-bermed, Net Zero Energy, passive solar house for a private client in southeast Iowa.
+This home has no active cooling system and will be powered entirely by the sun.
 More info at www.iowanest.com.

 This dramatic re-envisioning of Chicago as a sustainable, Net Zero Energy city won a top award in the Living City Design Competition.
 With Röllerhaus Pictureworks & Design Co.